PavanRV7/AI-Resume-PRO/README.md

-# 🚀 Smart Resume Analyzer
+# 🚀 AI Resume Pro

 An AI-powered resume analysis and interview preparation platform built using **Flask**, **Gemini AI**, and a custom rule-based evaluation engine.
 Upload your resume → Get instant ATS scoring, insights, interview questions, and a personalized career roadmap.